librarianrafia/tableau/README.md

     - Using Data (Prep, Analysis & Viz)
 - Data visualization tools
 - Tableau (Tableau Desktop & Tableau Desktop) basics through demonstration and hands-on learning
+- Please sign up for accounts *before* the workshop.
+    - Tableau Public sign up is same day, but for Tableua Desktop it can take time to for them to process your request form.

 ## How to sign up for access to Tableau